madiharoheen8/IT-Helpdesk-Ticket-Performance-Dashboard/README.md

 CSAT scores are consistent across channels (2.2–2.3), suggesting the satisfaction issue is systemic rather than channel-specific

-## File Structure
-SheetDescriptionRaw DataOriginal unmodified dataset from KaggleClean DataCleaned data with helper columns for analysisPivot TablesAll pivot tables powering the dashboardDashboardInteractive visual dashboard with slicers

 ## How to Use